-The European Product Bureau is part of the Sustainable Production and Consumption Unit of the Institute for Prospective Technological Studies (IPTS).
+The European Product Bureau is part of the Circular Economy and Industrial Leadership Unit of Directorate B - Growth and Innovation.
 It was set up to support the implementation of European sustainable product policies such as: Ecolabel, Green Public Procurement, ErP (Ecodesign of Energy related products) and Energy Label.
 The main tasks of the product bureau are:

 - Organising and carrying out on each product policy proposal the consultation with stakeholders from Member States, industry and NGOs

 - Preparing the draft legal text for the respective policies for the consultation within the European Commission (Interservice Consultation) and the voting by the Member States in the Regulatory Committee.

 In the Product Bureau these objectives guide a well established work process of an interdisciplinary team of experts on a broad range of product groups.

 EU Ecolabel Survey

 Remember to give your opinion on the EU Ecolabel: As part of a study to support the implementation of the EU Ecolabel regulation the European Commission and its contractor will gather information through a questionnaire.
 You can give your opinion by filling in the questionnaire: Ecolabel Survey and Survey documents

 The EU Ecolabel, established in 1992, identifies products and services that have a reduced environmental impact throughout their life cycle, from the extraction of raw material through to production, use and disposal.
 Recognised throughout Europe, EU Ecolabel (http://ec.europa.eu/environment/ecolabel/) is a voluntary label promoting environmental excellence which can be trusted.